Why?

 M&A processes are often approached as if they were predictable, manageable, and primarily driven by clear plans and rational decisions.
 From a systemic perspective, however, change unfolds in contexts shaped by uncertainty, multiple perspectives, and ongoing sensemaking.

-This workshop is based on an appreciative stance that assumes that people act for good reasons and construct their own understanding of situations.
+In our workshops, dive into an appreciative stance that assumes that people act for good reasons and construct their own understanding of situations.
 What may appear as resistance, hesitation, or misalignment can thus be understood as meaningful responses within a given context.

 Rather than asking how change can be controlled, you are invited to explore how change is experienced, communicated, and made sense of.